-You may take the medication with or without food.
+You may take the medicine with or without food.
 Take the medicine at the same time each day.

 Do not use a pill that has been accidentally broken.
 The medicine from a crushed or broken pill can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
 If this occurs, wash your skin with soap and water or rinse your eyes with water.
 Wear rubber gloves while handling a broken tablet or capsule.
 Ask your doctor or pharmacist how to safely dispose of the broken pill.
 A pregnant woman should not handle a broken pill.